Conversations

 Channels

-Conversations supports two communication channels:
+Conversations supports three communication channels:

 | Channel | Providers | Use Case |